 So while it’s too early to predict the demise of traditional PR, the writing is on the wall.
 Digital PR allows you to move quickly and efficiently with velocity.
 In other words, speed in the right direction.
 This leads to greater impact, greater value and more targeted content marketing than you get with traditional PR efforts.

-Bill Threlkeld is president of Threlkeld Communications, a digital PR consultancy based in Santa Monica, California.
-Threlkeld Communications specializes in Digital PR strategy and tactics, with a focus on integrated content campaigns.
-This approach to Digital PR is known as the Content Distribution Ecosystem, a unique content approach that synchronizes and integrates PR, Social Media, Blogs, Audio, Video, Email Marketing and other content.
+Bill Threlkeld is president of Threlkeld Communications, Inc., a digital PR consultancy based in Santa Monica, California.
+Threlkeld Communications, Inc. specializes in Digital PR strategy and tactics, with a focus on integrated content campaigns.
+This approach to Digital PR is known as the Content Distribution Ecosystem, a unique content approach that synchronizes and integrates PR, Social Media, Blogs, Audio, Video, Email Marketing

 There’s a lot of